igloo-project/igloo-doc/source/usage/database/flyway.md

 Spring-boot flyway configuration properties are available here: https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.data-migration

-*common/init* behavior is controlled by an Igloo configuration that switch `flyway.spring.locations` based on `migration.init.enabled` value.
+*common/init* behavior is controlled by an Igloo configuration that manages `flyway.spring.locations` based on `migration.init.enabled` value.
 If you want to use this mechanism, you must not redefine `flyway.spring.locations`.

-If you want to customize `flyway.spring.locations`, it is advised to not use `db.migration` locations (keep this classpath empty).
+If you want to customize `flyway.spring.locations`, it is advised to not use `db.migration` package (keep this classpath empty).

-If you want to customize `flyway.spring.locations` and use both SQL and Java migrations, keep in mind that Java migrations you want to be Spring-injection-enabled must not be discovered by the provided `flyway.spring.locations`; Spring-injection-enabled migrations must be Spring managed beans.
+If you want to customize `flyway.spring.locations` and use both SQL and Java migrations, keep in mind that Java migrations you want to be Spring-injection-enabled must not be located in `flyway.spring.locations`; Spring-injection-enabled migrations must be Spring managed beans (declared with `@Bean` or `@Component` annotation).

 You may restrict file discovery to sql files by using a pattern in your configuration: `path/**/*.sql`.

 ## Create a Flyway data upgrade